Heaven-Waves/central-node/README.md

 ### Project that build entire custom Raspberry Pi OS Lite bootable image 💿

-This image is intended to be used on [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/) with 4G RAM 🍓 to turn this machine into central node / server that accepts audio from Bluetooth
+This image is intended to be used on [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/) with 4G RAM 🍓 to turn this machine into a central node / server that accepts audio from Bluetooth

 > Yes, you read it, you can connect your phone to it

-and spread it to multiple [ESP32-LyraT V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/dev-boards/get-started-esp32-lyrat.html) [`peripheral-node`s](https://github.com/Heaven-Waves/peripheral-node) in your local network.
+and streams it via RTP multicast to multiple [ESP32-LyraT V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/dev-boards/get-started-esp32-lyrat.html) [`peripheral-node`s](https://github.com/Heaven-Waves/peripheral-node) in your local network.

 ## Raspberry Pi 4 model B